ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: curl}

 If you're using the [{{site.data.keyword.secrets-manager_short}} Java SDK](https://github.com/IBM/secrets-manager-java-sdk){: external}, you can call the `updateSecret` method to rotate a secret.
-The following code shows an example call to rotate an arbitrary secret.
+The following code shows an example call to rotate user credentials.
 {: java}

 If you're using the [{{site.data.keyword.secrets-manager_short}} Node.js SDK](https://github.com/IBM/secrets-manager-nodejs-sdk){: external}, you can call the `updateSecret(params)` method to rotate a secret.
-The following code shows an example call to rotate an arbitrary secret.
+The following code shows an example call to rotate user credentials.
 {: javascript}

 If you're using the [{{site.data.keyword.secrets-manager_short}} Python SDK](https://github.com/IBM/secrets-manager-python-sdk){: external}, you can call the `update_secret(params)` method to rotate a secret.
-The following code shows an example call to rotate an arbitrary secret.
+The following code shows an example call to rotate user credentials.
 {: python}

 If you're using the [{{site.data.keyword.secrets-manager_short}} Go SDK](https://github.com/IBM/secrets-manager-go-sdk){: external}, you can call the `UpdateSecret` method to rotate a secret.
-The following code shows an example call to rotate an arbitrary secret.
+The following code shows an example call to rotate user credentials.
 {: go}

 ```bash